AbbasNassereddine/TicTacToe/README.md

 #### Game Validation and Outcome Testing
+  To mitigate potential hallucination on the game outcome step, a validation layer has been added that triggers when a string of “Game is Won” is detected in the response.
+The bot is asked to use this flag when it thinks the game is done.
+This triggers the “check victory” function that is based on deterministic methods to detect victory on the game board.
+This shows the importance of enriching bots with other functions to prevent hallucination and ensure proper outcome

 - **`check_victory(chat)`**: Validates the Tic Tac Toe board to determine if a player has won.
 Game Validation: Regex Extraction in Detail